 |3 1/8-3 1/3”|

 Clearly, the Yamaha has the shorter scale length as well as overall length.
+To see a detailed review of the Cordoba C1M 3/4 size model, check out my article Small Enough But Is It Good Enough?

 For comparison, a full-size classical guitar (of most makes) has a 52mm nut width and 650 mm scale length.
 For small hands learning to play, these millimeter differences matter.
 Incidentally, if you wonder what all sizes and shapes a classical guitar comes in, read my article A Buyer’s Guide to Guitar Sizes.